ModyQyW/vite-plugin-stylelint/README.md

 ### `formatter`

-- Type: `Stylelint.FormatterType | Stylelint.Formatter`
+- Type: `StylelintFormatterType | StylelintFormatter`
 - Default: `'string'`

 The name, the path or the function implementation of a formatter.